Galapagos Islands Vacations: everything you should know before booking

 You need to know a couple of things before booking your tours:

-1) you will see tons of travel agents selling their tours, however except for the diving tours, all the other day trips are organized by the boat owners who also make the price.
-The travel agent who sells the trip makes a commission out of that, which is normal.
+1) You will see tons of travel agents selling their tours; however, except for the diving tours, all the other day trips are organized by the boat owners, who also set the price.
+The travel agent who sells the trip makes a commission on the sale, which is normal.

-You can probably see a 5 dollars difference from one agent to the other, so when you ask for information always ask the name of the boat used for the tour.
+You can probably see a $5 difference from one agent to the other, so when you ask for information, always ask the name of the boat used for the tour.
 In this way, you can compare prices correctly.

-Therefore, in general, the prices should be more or less the same unless some agency wants to do a last minute offer.
+Therefore, in general, the prices should be more or less the same unless some agency wants to do a last-minute offer.
 You can always check if you are in the low season.
-Otherwise… see the second note here below.
+Otherwise… see the second note below.

-2) IMPORTANT, because of what I was saying above, that the number of authorized boat for each tour is fixed, they won’t add more boats in high season.
-Therefore you should book in advance for your day trips otherwise you would risk being left out of your favorite tour either because there is no more space if you book last minute or they don’t do the tour you chose on that specific day.
+2) IMPORTANT, because of what I was saying above, that the number of authorized bboats for the reach tour is fixed, they won’t add more boats in high season.
+Therefore, you should book in advance for your day trips; otherwise, you would risk being left out of your favorite tour, either because there is no more space if you book last minute, or they don’t do the tour you chose on that specific day.

-We were there for a week for each island which gave us a lot of flexibility and it was low season.
-But if you have a limited time and/or you travel in high season you need to keep this in mind.
+We were there for a week on each island, which gave us a lot of flexibility, and it was low season.
+But if you have a limited time and/or you travel in high seaso,n you need to keep this in mind.

 DIVING TRIPS (250 USD – 190 USD for the discover dive).